hughker/magicCookies/README.md

 ```html
 {{ 'https://cdnjs.cloudflare.com/ajax/libs/js-cookie/2.0.3/js.cookie.min.js' | script_tag }}
 ```

-In the `snippets/magicCookies.liquid` file and you'll be all set, if you're adding it via a snippet that it.

-## Caveats
-As the script stands right now, it'll replace all links that match `/collections/all` with `/collections/PreviousCollectionHandle`.
-I'm working on a more universal fix, but until then, just keep that in mind as you might have to tweak the JavaScript a bit.

 ## Contributing
 Have something you want to add or remove?
 Please feel free to submit a pull request, I'd be more than happy to review and accept.